ASK Group: International Operations

-Plateau (1983–1989)
+Expansion & Peak (1983–1989)

 Software Dimensions: (March 1983 - June 1984)

 In March 1983 ASK made its first acquisition, purchasing a privately held software company named Software Dimensions, Inc., publisher of Accounting Plus, for $6 million.
 After acquiring Software Dimensions, Kurtzig renamed it ASK Micro and launched an aggressive marketing program.
 ASK over-hired and mismanaged the sales channel for the product, angering existing sellers and ballooning the cash burn rate for the company; the product faltered.
 In June 1984, Kurtzig announced that she was shutting down ASK Micro, at a cost of $1 million, and auctioning off the rights to Accounting Plus.
-ASK also failed at rescaling Manman to run on personal computers.
 Of the company's failings in the emerging personal computer market, Kurtzig told BusinessWeek, "We have our fingerprints all over the murder weapon" that killed Software Dimensions.
-ASK never truly found its footing in the microcomputer market, and struggled to keep its market share from being eroded by competitors who offered similar solutions on smaller platforms.
+ASK never launched a product in the microcomputer market, preferring to focus attention on the much more lucrative minicomputer sector, which was well-suited to its sales model.

+Migration to DEC VAX

+The rise of the VAX from Digital Equipment Corporation (DEC) in the 1980s with VAX/VMS, a 32-bit Operating System with a large virtual memory space, and support for a higher number of connected terminals (a limitation of the HP3000 at the time) meant access to larger enterprise customers.
+In response, ASK chose to launch MANMAN on VAX/VMS.
+Because VMS had a distinct database (CODASYL) which differed from HP's IMAGE and VAX FORTRAN was particularly powerful the software was rewritten for the VMS platform in 1982 rather than a directly ported, This resulted in a build that was technically distinct yet (almost) functionally equivalent for the end user.

+Seagate Technology's multiple facilities required more user connections than the HP Systems would allow.
+As a result of HP's system limitations, Seagate Technology was one of the first companies to take advantage of the VAX platform.
+Eventually over 750 companies would use the MANMAN suite on VAX hardware.